 You can tell some clients are going to do well after the divorce.
 They are smart, attractive or have appealing personalities.
 It is very likely they will remarry, and soon.
 That being the case, taking too aggressive a stance on alimony may be a poor strategy – because once a client remarries, that money will stop.
 Instead, the client may wish to use a modest alimony request to leverage a more advantageous division of property.

 These are just a couple of examples of the way we represent clients in alimony cases.
 We represent both men and women, and we fight at every opportunity to protect their long-term interests.
-Contact Helton, Cody & Associates, PLLC, in Hickory at 828-328-9966 or write us using our contact form.
+Contact Law Office of Lyndon R. Helton, PLLC, in Hickory at 828-328-9966 or write us using our contact form.